 In this paper, we propose three Map-collective methods: Multi-Chain, Scatter-Allgather-BKT (bucket) and Scatter-Allgather-MST (minimum spanning tree) to accelerate data transfers in Twister.
 They improve the performance of two key data transfer operations: broadcasting and shuffling.
-For broadcasting, we develop parallel methods like the traditional deterministic broadcasting algorithms in MPI [7].
+For broadcasting, we develop parallel methods based on the traditional deterministic broadcasting algorithms in MPI [7].
 Multi-Chain creates multiple chains to transfer data in a pipeline style [8].
 Scatter-Allgather-BKT and Scatter-Allgather-MST both follow the style of “divide, distribute and gather” [9].
 The difference is that the former sets a barrier between Scatter and Allgather stage and uses bucket algorithm [10] for Allgather while the latter broadcasts each data piece scatted in a minimum spanning tree (MST) [11] without waiting for a barrier.
-These Map-collective methods provide important features of new iterative MapReduce framework for date intensive applications.
+These Map-collective methods provide important capabilities of our new iterative MapReduce framework for date intensive applications.
 We show improved performance of transferring 8 Terabytes of intermediate data with 1000 Map tasks on 125 nodes enabling large-scale image classification.

-In this paper, we use different methods to improve the performance of data transfers in Twister.
-We focus on two kinds of data transfer operations.
-One is broadcasting, another is shuffling.
-K-means Clustering is used as our test target application.
-For broadcasting, we develop methods with borrowing the ideas from the traditional deterministic broadcasting algorithms in MPI [7].
-We propose three new methods, Multi-Chain, Scatter-Allgather-BKT/MST.
-Multi-Chain creates several data transfer chains to transfer data in a pipeline [8] style.
-Scatter-Allgather-BKT/MST both follow a style of “divide, distribute and gather” [9].
-The difference is that the former sets the barrier between Scatter and Allgather stage and uses bucket (BKT) algorithm [10] for Allgather while the latter broadcasts each data piece scatted in a minimum spanning tree (MST) [10] without waiting for barrier.
-However, past research on these methods is based on the assumption that the computing nodes are fully connected and without any contention in routing.
-But the network topology commonly used in HPC or cloud environment is Fat-Tree [11] topology where the cost of inter-switch connection is high.
-Instead of applying pipeline/MST/BKT algorithm directly, we add the topology information into the algorithms.

-The network topology commonly used in HPC or cloud environment is Fat-Tree topology [12] where the cost of inter-switch connection is high.
-Instead of applying pipeline/MST/BKT algorithm directly, we add the topology information into the algorithms.
+A network topology commonly used in HPC or cloud environment is a Fat-Tree topology [12] where the cost of inter-switch connection is high.
+Instead of applying pipeline/MST/BKT algorithm simplistically, we add the topology information into the algorithms.

 We also carefully consider how to serialize data objects in memory efficiently.
 Instead of repeatedly serializing data objects to byte arrays and then merge them into one byte stream in sending, we provide new messaging interfaces and mechanisms to reduce the cost of data serialization to minimum.
 We also overlap data serialization time and communication time to reduce data broadcasting time.